A Start-up Brand Chases a New Generation of ‘Tea Friends’ and Profits for Yunnan Farmers

 I’m also learning from this article through the business world’s lens as Victoria’s aspirations extend beyond the borders of China.
 She recognizes the potential of her tea brand, Di Lin, on the international stage.
 When asked about her plans for expansion, she highlights the importance of understanding different tastes and preferences in global markets.
 “How do you plan to navigate the different tastes and preferences in international markets compared to those in China?” she is asked.
 Victoria’s strategy involves leveraging international partnerships and collaborations to introduce Di Lin to new regions.
 This approach ensures that the brand can adapt to local preferences while maintaining the essence of Yunnan’s tea traditions.

-8. While listening to this, I was thinking of how disconnected we are from the farmers and production of we eat.
+8. While listening to this, I was thinking of how disconnected we are from the farmers and production of what we eat.
 I think that it is great that Victoria’s brand is bringing the consumer closer to the actual producer, as it is empowering and allows consumers to see who they are supporting.
 This brings a new wave of consciousness to who we support in the industry and similar industries.
 For example, the cacao industry is very similar to the tea industry as it’s labour-intensive, and many accounts of abuse and child labour have come out of the harvesting and production of cacao.
 Due to those accounts, many in the industry shift to fair trade cacao only.
 With consumers being more aware of the process of production, they can support businesses and brands that practice fair trade.

 9. Victoria, I deeply loved reading this article and you have truly made a positive impact so I want to start off by saying thank you.